mdraminski/CytoMeth/README.md

 echo 'export PATH="/opt/anaconda/bin:$PATH"' >> ~/.bashrc
 source ~/.bashrc
 ```
-Now, conda should be available from the console window.
+Now, conda should be available from a terminal window.
 Open the new one and type again:
 ```bash
 conda info
 ```